NFL 2021: AFC clearly the deeper, more powerful conference | Times Leader

 Click here to subscribe today or Login.

 It’s almost as if the NFL is emulating college football heading into the 2021 season.
-Yes, the are the defending champions and the deservedly have title aspirations.
+Yes, the Buccaneers are the defending champions and the Packers deservedly have title aspirations.

 The rest of the NFC, well, it looks more like Conference USA in comparison to the AFC, the professional version of the SEC.
 It is that lopsided.

-Consider the likes of the , , , , and .
+Consider the likes of the Chiefs, Bills, Ravens, Browns, Steelers,Titans,Colts, Dolphins,Patriots and Chargers.
 All have their supporters as Super Bowl contenders, with Kansas City, Buffalo, Baltimore and Cleveland ahead of a packed field.

 On the other side, it’s difficult to take anyone seriously in the NFC East or North (aside from Green Bay).
 While the NFC West is strong and will be tightly contested, all four members — Rams, Seahawks, 49ers, Cardinals — have major questions the Bucs, who brought back virtually everyone — a rare feat for a Super Bowl winner, even one with Tom Brady at quarterback — and Packers already pretty much have answered.